DanielleBabitz/interindividual-actor-critic/README.md

 Outputs: numpy arrays with the policy, V, and advantage values for all rounds, for all agents.

 Usage: used in all the simulations except the first one, which focuses on the individual actor-critic.
-The function is called using **run_all_trials()** which takes the same input + a parameter “model” (‘interindividual_actor_critic” or “individual_actor_critic”).
+The function is called using **run_all_trials()** which takes the same input + a parameter “model” (‘interindividual_actor_critic' or 'individual_actor_critic').

 ## **Simulation parameters**